 Insomnia isn’t something you have to be stuck with.

-To help you get back on a path of healthy, recuperative sleep, your doctor may recommend a Trazodone prescription.
+To help you get back on a path of healthy, recuperative sleep, your doctor may recommend a Trazodone prescription as a treatment option.

-Let’s take a quick look at how Trazodone works and the recommended dose needed to get you back to sleep.
+Let’s take a quick look at how this medication works and the recommended dose needed to get you back to sleep.

 How Does Trazodone Help You Sleep?

-Trazodone is an FDA-approved antidepressant that changes the level of serotonin in your body, which can improve your mood, calm your nerves, and help you sleep.
+Trazodone is an FDA-approved antidepressant that changes the levels of serotonin in your body, which can improve your mood, calm your nerves, and promote drowsiness - ultimately helping you fall asleep.

-Serotonin’s relationship to the sleep-wake cycle is a bit complex as its a hormone that’s been shown to both keep you up and help you sleep.
-However, research does show that serotonin is needed in order for your body to produce melatonin, a hormone that signals your body it’s time for rest.
+Serotonin’s relationship to the sleep-wake cycle is a bit complex as it's a hormone that’s been shown to both keep you awake and help you sleep.
+However, research does show that serotonin is needed in order for your body to produce melatonin, a hormone that signals your body its time for rest.

 Doctors often prescribe Trazodone off-label to help with insomnia as studies show it to be an effective option.
 Additionally, it’s a medication with a low risk for dependency and isn’t considered a controlled substance.